tiuxuxsh76075/MSWAL-/README.md

 ### Instructions:
 1. Save the dataset in **nnU-Net_raw** following the [nnU-Net dataset format](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).
-2. Modify environment variables to point to the MASWAL folder for nnU-Net processing.
+2. Modify environment variables to point to the MSWAL folder for nnU-Net processing.